Burqa by country: France

 In 2010, a ban on face covering, targeting especially women wearing chador and burqa, was adopted by the French Parliament.
 According to The Guardian, the ban was challenged and taken to the European Court of Human Rights which upheld the law on 1 July 2014, accepting the argument of the French government that the law was based on "a certain idea of living together".
 In 2013 the applicant stood outside the Élysée Palace in niqab and subsequently received a criminal conviction.
-The French criminal courts noted in 2014 that the lower court was wrong to dismiss her rights covered under article 18 but dismissed her appeal.
+The French criminal courts noted in 2014 that the lower court was wrong to dismiss her rights covered under Article 18, but dismissed her appeal.
 The French delegation argued that wearing face coverings violated the principle of "living together".
-Judges Angelika Nussberger and Helena Jäderblom dissented, calling the concept, "far-fetched and vague."
+Judges Angelika Nussberger and Helena Jäderblom dissented, calling the concept "far-fetched and vague."
 Going on to note that the very decision of declaring what a woman is allowed to wear was hypocritical and antithetical to the aim of protecting human rights.
 The committee came to the determination in 2018 that the case had been incorrectly dismissed after review by a single judge on the grounds that, "the conditions of admissibility laid down in articles 34 and 35 of the Convention [had] not been met."
 Upon review the committee concluded that the applicants' human rights had been violated under article 18 and 26 of the International Covenant on Civil and Political Rights.
 The committee dismissed the notion of "living together" as a vague notion not protected under international law.

+Italy

+As of September 2026, Italy has no national ban for Burqa or niqab.
+A 1975 Law prohibits wearing helmets or garments that impede identification in public without justified reason, and a 2008 court ruling clarified that a full face coverings worn for religious or cultural reasons are permitted except for when identity verification is specifically required.
+In October 2025, the Italian government voted to ban the burqa and niqab in all public places.
+On September 2026, Prime Minister Giorgia Meloni announced that her government would introduce a measure banning Burqas and Niqabs specifically in schools, telling an event organised by the youth wing of her Brothers of Italy party that "in Italy no one, in the name of a real or supposed tradition, can decide that a young woman must hide herself.
+The announcement was made alongside a separate proposal to cap the number of foreign students permitted per school class and to require Italian-language lessons for parents of foreign students found to be struggling to integrate.
+As of the announcement, students who are nor Italian citizens made up 11.6% of enrolment in Italian schools, according to the research institution Fondazione ISMU.